PaulRyu/COMP-4320/README.md

 </p>

-Data Structures Implemented: Socket, Python Server, Python Client, C Server, C Client\
+Data Structures Implemented: Socket, Python Server, Python Client, Java Server, Java Client\
-Languages Used: Python, C
+Languages Used: Python, Java

 > __Description__:
 > _The objective of this lab is to create a